At CalMac, we believe that our customers have a right to be heard, understood and respected.

 Case Study 1

 Before a sailing left from a major port, clearance had been given to gangway staff that the office was clear of foot passengers.
 At this time an individual entered the office and asked for two adult returns.
-He was informed by the staff that he had missed the ferry and told that he could get a later crossing.
+He was informed by the staff that he had missed the ferry and was told that he could get a later crossing.
 Unbeknown to the office staff the man's girlfriend had bypassed the office and had run straight to the gangway and had talked the staff into leaving the gangway on and delaying the sailing by a few minutes as her partner was buying tickets.
 Both boarded the vessel and it departed.
 On the return leg, the male approached the ticket counter started to verbally abuse counter staff.
 He behaved in a very aggressive, abusive and threatening manner.
 He complained that he had been told he had missed the sailing on the previous day, when he had actually got on.
 He continued his verbal and threatening behaviour, including jumping up onto the counter trying to get over to the staff on the other side.
 The Port Manager attempted to activate the under the counter "panic" button but was unable to reach it.
 A Port Assistant tried to stop the man getting over the counter while another dialled 999 for Police assistance.
 After several minutes the man left the terminal building.

 ACTION TAKEN: The Police arrived and after establishing the events, and viewing CCTV footage, left to search for the man.
 He was arrested nearby and charged with a Breach of the Peace.